acmetntco/psrule-tests/README.md

 # psrule-tests

 A simple Azure VM deployment using Bicep templates and GitHub Actions for continuous deployment.
+This branch will also run [PSRule for Azure](https://github.com/Azure/PSRule.Rules.Azure) across the templated resources to ensure adherance to Azure Well Architected Framework.

 ## Overview

 This repository contains a Bicep template to deploy an Azure Virtual Machine along with associated resources such as a Network Security Group, Public IP addresses, Virtual Network, Bastion Host, Network Interface, and a Storage Account.
 The deployment is automated using GitHub Actions.

+## PSRule for Azure

+[PSRule for Azure](https://github.com/Azure/PSRule.Rules.Azure) is a set of rules to validate Azure resources against best practices and the Azure Well-Architected Framework.
+It helps ensure that your Azure resources are compliant with recommended practices.
+The PSRule GitHub Actions workflow runs PSRule for Azure to analyze the Bicep template and ensure it adheres to best practices.
+This workflow is triggered on every push to the `psrule` branch and can also be manually triggered.
+It will run PSRule to analyze the Bicep template and generate a report.

 ## Resources Deployed